Book Dedications

 2021-2022

-The Lord of the Rings by J.R.R Tolkien
+The Lord of The Rings by author Tolkien

 Few stories continue to capture my imagination and interest like this.
 Whenever I think I’m quite ready for another adventure, this is the one for me.